fluencelabs/dev-rewards/README.md

 # Notes

 If you are using the `Windows` operating system:
-1. `Docker` is only way to generate proof.
+1. `Docker` is the only way to generate proof.
 2. Use `Windows` path separators in commands.

 ```bash